HarshilE/Azure_infra/README.md

 # Azure_infra
-Test Azure codes are here no edits done
+Test Azure codes are here no edits